 Walz signs education budget bill passed in special session

-Minnesota Gov. Tim Walz has signed a $20 billion education funding bill approved by lawmakers in last week's special session.
+Minnesota Gov. Tim Walz on Thursday signed a $20 billion education funding bill, the first in a series of budget bills approved by lawmakers in last week's special session.

-Walz signed the bill Thursday at Bruce Vento Elementary School in St. Paul.
-The bill includes an increase in per-pupil state aid to public school districts of 2 percent in each year of the two-year budget.
+Walz signed the E-12 education bill at Bruce Vento Elementary School in St. Paul, with Lt.
+Gov. Peggy Flanagan, House Speaker Melissa Hortman and several pre-school students looking on.
+The bill boosts funding for public schools by $543 million, including an increase in per-pupil state aid to public school districts of 2 percent in each year of the two-year budget.

 The bill also includes money to preserve 4,000 state-funded pre-kindergarten seats that were due to expire, and more money for tribal schools, special education and school safety.

-Walz, a former teacher, says he is "proud to sign this bill to increase our investment in Minnesota's children and improve our schools."
+In a statement, Walz, a former teacher at Mankato West High School, said he is "proud to sign this bill to increase our investment in Minnesota's children and improve our schools."

 Comments